 lunch from $20.00 per person - can be packed for residential guest’s hiking or picnic as required

-dinner, three courses from $80.00 per person served in the Cooma House dining room
+dinner, three courses from $80.00 per person served at the Cooma House Premier’s dining table.

-choice of local and regional wines provided by the glass or the bottle (no BYO)
+choice of Australian local and regional wines provided by the glass or the bottle (no BYO)